 Filling the Box

 Next, it is necessary to fill the box with extra padding to keep your books’ corners from damage.
-You can do the babble wrapping using items such as crumbled newspaper or packing peanuts.
+You can do the babble wrapping using items such as crumpled newspaper or packing peanuts.

 After filling the box, you should close and secure it.
 Place the packaging tape across the lid and down the other side of the box.
 Also, do the same on the other side to form a cross pattern but do so without overusing the tape lest it becomes a bother to the recipient.